 - It pops up in Willow's "What Do They Fear?"
 Episode a few episodes later, where Willow is clearly freaked out by Tara and Oz whispering together and giggling at her.

-- At the time of Earl's Accidental Marriage to Joy, he had started dating a woman named Jessie.
+- My Name Is Earl: At the time of Earl's Accidental Marriage to Joy, he had started dating a woman named Jessie.
 When Jessie (who works as a receptionist at a bail bond clerk's office) hears that Joy has a bounty on her head for failing to appear in court, she volunteers to bring Joy in, and puts herself through Training from Hell to do so.
 They meet up, and Earl is afraid things will be ugly... he was right.

 - Ringer has a couple of episodes featuring the Ex and the Missus' Twin Sister Pretending to be the Missus.